Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/TESTING.md

 ## Testing
 * [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
 * [W3C Markup Validation](https://validator.w3.org/)

 The developer used W3C CSS Validation Service and W3C Markup Validation Service to check the validity of the website code.

+## Further testing:
+I Asked friends and family to look at the site on their devices and report any issues they find.